Managing Your Class

 Eight helpful grouping techniques and tips to help you implement them in your classroom

-Advice on what to do when students act up and personalities clash.
+You can breathe a sigh of relief now!
+Here's expert advice on what to do when students act up and personalities clash.

 Maintain better control and establish a calmer, more productive atmosphere for your students.
 Bill Rogers, author of Behavior Management, identifies five classroom behavior problems and offers strategies for handling them.

 Experienced teachers tell you how to deal with disruptions and keep you class schedule on track.